 Montréal and its partners offer various resources to support and guide people experiencing homelessness.
 Here’s an overview of what’s available.

-In partnership with the Réseau de la santé et des services sociaux and the boroughs, the city helps people experiencing homelessness by supporting:
+In partnership with the Réseau de la santé et des services sociaux, community organizations and the boroughs, the city helps people experiencing homelessness by supporting:

 - Social cohabitation and intervention projects in public spaces